 Although camia can grow in a full-sun site, its foliage may appear bleached under those conditions.
 The plant needs at least four hours of sunlight per day to flower freely, however.
 The best solution, therefore, is to plant camia in partial shade and damp, humus-rich soil, spacing multiple plants about 2 to 3 feet apart.
 The horizontal rhizomes should be set just under the surface of the ground with their reddish shoots uppermost.

 Because arid conditions cue camia to enter dormancy, the plant's soil should never be allowed to dry completely during summer and should be kept as dry as possible during winter.
 Fertilize camia twice each year, in early spring and midsummer, spreading 1 cup of a chemical, granular, 13-13-13 fertilizer or 2 cups of an organic, granular, 5-5-5 fertilizer over the soil around each clump of camia shoots.
-Water the fertilized soil.
+Always water thoroughly after fertilizing.